 Of course, you may also have specialized tools or resources or perhaps you have a unique work method.
 Ideally you should be able to modify templates in terms of options and layout.
 Change it to suit your preferences to streamline your workflow.

 As a gastroenterologist you will make diagnoses different to a GP or other specialists.
 That means your software must allow for the appropriate ICD-10 codes that you’ll add to claims and paperwork.
 Also make sure it’s not an outdated system—if you only have access to ICD-9 codes it will slow down your paperwork instead of improve your flow.

 You will also treat diseases unique to your medical niche and your EHR software is supposed to help you identify risks & problems.
 Yes, that’s how efficient modern software can be.
 But for this to happen your software must be designed to:

 You can see with this vast amount of information at your fingertips a consultation can be quick and accurate in determining the source of a problem.

 Not all your work as a gastroenterologist relates to examining the patient.
 A large part involves images such as X-rays, MRIs, CAT scans as well as radiology reports.
 Your EHR software must be able to store these and give you quick access to them when necessary.

 A gastroenterologist practice is often involved with PQRI (Physician Quality Research Institute) projects.
 You can optimize your returns for being part of this project if your EHR software generates the right kind of reports.
 Automated administration means less work for your staff, while you get better returns.

 Your Gastroenterology software doesn’t exist for your benefit only.
 There are many ways quality programs can help your patients too.
-High end EHR programs offer education materials that you can instantly share with your patients.
+High-end EHR programs offer educational materials that you can instantly share with your patients.

 When you purchase the wrong type of EHR software you’re bound to waste money on features you don’t use or endure the frustration when it doesn’t streamline your office workflow.
 You can prevent that by simply picking the right product with the tips above.